15 Best Cardio Workouts for Weight Loss (From a Trainer)

 • Improving general health by lowering the risk of heart disease, diabetes, and hypertension

-• It enables you to work out regularly for a more extended period because it has less impact on the body.
+• It enables you to work out regularly for a longer period of time because it has less impact on the body.

 Here are some examples of moderate-intensity cardio: